The National Eligibility cum Entrance Test has always been a controversial exam that have captured the attention of the

 A petition was filed against CBSE which was then denied by a public notice issued on 24th February by CBSE stating that it would not be replying to any query or grievance on the eligibility criteria and all the concerns should be directed to the Medical Council of India (MCI).

 The protestors including students and their parents decided to approach the Delhi High court with this issue.
 As a result, for the year 2018, students form NIOS and Open School Boards are eligible for appearing in the exam.

-NEET 2018 is facing another protest because of the upper age limit criteria mentioned in the NEET 2018 information bulletin.
+NEET 2018 faced another protest because of the upper age limit criteria mentioned in the NEET information bulletin.

 According to the criteria, candidates having age more than 25 years were not allowed for appearing in the exam.
 This step was taken by the Medical Council of India (MCI) to limit the number of candidates appearing in the exam.
 Although a relaxation of 5 years was provided to the students from SC/ST/OBC category.